jmrphy/media_civil_war/media_civil_war.md

 in the first year or more than 1,000 deaths within the first three years.
-The main indepdendent variable is *MDI,* which captures overall mass media density, or the total number of newspapers, televisions, and radios per 100 people. *NEWSPAPER*, *TV*, and *RADIO* reflect the number of each particular technology per 100 people.
-A battery of control variables which are believed to be associated with civil war onset include the following. *OIL EXPORTER* takes a value of 1 if greater than one-third of a country's total export revenus are from fossil fuels.
-*DEMOCRACY* is the traditional measure from the well-known Polity IV data set, on a scale from 1-21. *DEMOCRACY\^2* is the square *DEMOCRACY*, to control for the possibility of non-linear effects.
-*PEACE YEARS* counts the number of years since a previous civil war, and a natural cubic spline of peace years to control for temporal dependence.
+The main indepdendent variable is *MDI,* which captures overall mass media density, or the total number of newspapers, televisions, and radios per 100 people.
+A battery of control variables which are believed to be associated with civil war onset include the following. *OIL EXPORTER* takes a value of 1 if greater than one-third of a country's total export revenus are from fossil fuels. *DEMOCRACY* is the traditional measure from the well-known Polity IV data set, on a scale from 1-21. *DEMOCRACY\^2* is the square *DEMOCRACY*, to control for the possibility of non-linear effects. *PEACE YEARS* counts the number of years since a previous civil war, and a natural cubic spline of peace years to control for temporal dependence.
 Finally, *GDP PER CAPITA*, *ETHNIC FRACTIONALIZATION*, *RELIGIOUS FRACTIONALIZATION*, and logarithms for *LAND AREA*, *MOUNTAINOUS TERRAIN*, and *POPULATION* complete the main battery of controls dictated by previous research and employed in the original analyses.
 Also following the original analyses, all independent variables are lagged by one year.

-Because Hypothesis 1 posits a threshold or tipping-point beyond which the hypothesized effect of mass media changes direction, it raises the question of how to test for the presence of such a threshold.
-The typical procedure for testing the presence of curvilinear effects is to include in regression analysis a polynomial of the independent variable of interest; if both the linear term and the polynomial are differently signed and significant, it is taken as evidence of a curvilinear effect.
+Regarding Hypothesis 1, the typical procedure for testing the presence of curvilinear effects is to include in regression analysis a polynomial of the independent variable of interest; if both the linear term and the polynomial are differently signed and significant, it is taken as evidence of a curvilinear effect.
 The first problem with this convention is that it does not effectively inform us about the thresholds for the independent variable's heterogenous effects, and indeed is typically used as a substitute for having to do so.
 More importantly, however, parametric estimates can fail to detect important curvilinear effects [@Frolich:2006gf].
 On the other hand, nonparametric regressions are significantly less theoretical and less parsimonious and therefore less valuable for theory testing.

-To balance these trade-offs, analysis begins with a combination of simple graphical analysis and non-parametric regression to test for the presence of a threshold at which the effect of mass media density changes, and then traditional parametric regressions will provide additional tests and more convenient estimates of effect sizes.
-Graphical analysis is used to explore several features of the distributions of mass media density and civil war relevant to understanding their relationship, discussion of which is postponed until the analysis in the following section.
-To statistically test whether mass media density has a non-linear effect on civil war onset, and to gain further insight into the threshold at which mass media density constitutes a mass communications system, a semi-parametric Generalized Additive Model (GAM) is estimated such that the effect of mass media density is estimated via nonparametric smooth but all other predictors are estimated traditionally.
-Estimation via non-parametric smooth basically allows for the maximum-likelihood estimate of a traditional logistic regression to inductively identify curvature in the relationship between the independent and dependent variable; the smoothness of the curves is determined by penalized regression splines which are themselves estimated to maximize likelihood.
-While the GAM model with non-parametric smoothing is a well-established tool for testing non-linear hypotheses, it is not readily interpretable and inferentially problematic precisely because it lacks a parameter (coefficient) which could straightforwardly represent a hypothesized effect.
+To balance these trade-offs, analysis begins with a combination of simple graphical analysis and semi-parametric regression to test for the presence of a threshold at which the effect of mass media density changes, and then traditional parametric regressions will provide additional tests and more convenient estimates of effect sizes.
+For the semi-parametric regresion, I estimated a Generalized Additive Model (GAM) such that the effect of mass media density is estimated via nonparametric smooth but all other predictors are estimated traditionally.
+Estimation via non-parametric smooth allows for the maximum-likelihood estimate of a traditional logistic regression to inductively identify curvature in the relationship between the independent and dependent variable; the smoothness of the curves is determined by penalized regression splines which are estimated to maximize likelihood.
+While the GAM model with non-parametric smoothing is a well-established tool for testing non-linear hypotheses, it is not readily interpretable because it lacks a parameter (coefficient) which could straightforwardly represent a hypothesized effect.
 Thus, a simple analysis of variance (ANOVA) is used to test whether a non-linear fit of mass media density better explains variation in civil war onset than a linear fit; and graphical visualization of the smooth terms will be used to further understand the threshold at which mass media density constitutes a mass communications system.
-If a non-linear fit of mass media density is superior to a linear fit and the graphical inspections reveal a non-trivial subset of civil war onsets increasing in mass media below an identifiable threshold at which mass media density is robustly associated with decreasing probability of civil war, then we will consider Hypothesis 1 to be tentatively confirmed and the subsequent analyses will be informed by these preliminary analyses.
+If a non-linear fit of mass media density is superior to a linear fit and the graphical inspections reveal a non-trivial subset of civil war onsets increasing in mass media below an identifiable threshold at which mass media density is robustly associated with decreasing probability of civil war, this would represent evidence for Hypothesis 1.

-To further explore Hypothesis 1 and test Hypothesis 2, the analysis replicates a baseline model from Warren's original analysis (2014) and tests whether the pacification effect is observed even within the subset of country-years characterized by mass media density levels below the threshold (if any) identified in the first analyses.
+To further explore Hypothesis 1, the analysis replicates a baseline model from Warren's original analysis (2014) and tests whether the pacification effect is observed even within the subset of country-years characterized by mass media density levels below the threshold (if any) identified in the first analyses.
 If Hypothesis 1 is shown to be consistent with the data in the first stage of analyses, it will be expected that the pacification effect of mass media density will not hold within the subset of country-years below the threshold at which it constitutes a mass communications system.
 On the contrary, the expectation advanced by the war-before-peace theory is that year-to-year increases in mass media density will *increase* the likelihood of civil war onset rather than decrease it.
-Hypothesis 2, which predicts that the bellicose effects of mass media density should be greatest for newspaper and television density compared to radio density, is examined by additional regression analyses which disaggregate the indepedent variable of mass media density into its component parts.
-Hypothesis 2 will be affirmed if the coefficients for newspaper and television density are greater than and statistically distinguishable from the coefficients for radio density.

-Hypothesis 3 seeks causal leverage from a level of analysis distinct from the level at which the original theory was tested (country-level).
+Hypothesis 2 seeks causal leverage from a level of analysis distinct from the level at which the original theory was tested (country-level).
-Additionally, Hypothesis 3 permits examination of a substantially expanded historical range because for many of the key variables data are available beginning from the early nineteenth century.
+Additionally, Hypothesis 2 permits examination of a substantially expanded historical range because for many of the key variables data are available beginning from the early nineteenth century.
 For the dependent variable, the Correlates of War data provide a comprehensive record of